19hours/sg-statutes/Acts/Spam Control Act.md

 (a) in a clear and conspicuous manner; and

-(b) in the English language and where the statement is presented in two or more languages, the English language shall be one of the languages.
+(b) in the English language and where the statement is presented in 2 or more languages, the English language shall be one of the languages.

 (5) The electronic mail address, Internet location address, telephone number, facsimile number or postal address referred to in sub-paragraphs (1), (2) and (3) shall be —